 Changing queues requires a minimum of 3 RCLK cycles on the read port (see Figure 18, Reading in Packet Mode during a Queue Change).
 RADEN goes high signaling a change of queue (clock cycle "B" or "I").
 The address on RDADD at the rising edge of RCLK determines the queue.
-As illustrated in Figure 18 during cycle ("B" or "I"), and the next cycle ("C" or "J") data can continue to be read from the active (old) queue (Q_A or Q_B respectively), provided both \overline{REN} and \overline{OE} are LOW (active) simultaneously with changing queues.
-REOP for packet located in queue (Q_A) must be read on or before a queue change request is made ("C" or "J").
-If \overline{REN} is HIGH (inactive) for these two clock cycles, data will not be read from the previous queue (Q_A).
-In applications where the multi-queue flow-control device is connected to a shared bus, an output enable, \overline{OE} control pin is also provided to allow High-Impedance selection of the data outputs (Qout).
-With reference to Figure 18 when changing queues, a packet marker (SOP or EOP) should not be read on cycle ("E" or "L").
-Reading a SOP or EOP should not occur during the cycles required for a queue change.
-It is also recommended that a queue change should not occur once the reading of the packet has commenced, The EOP marker of the packet prior to a queue change should be read on or before the queue change.
-If the EOP word is read before a queue change, $\overline{\text{REN}}$ can be pulled high to disable further reads.
-When the queue change is initiated, the filler word written into the current queue after the EOP word will fall through followed by and the first word from the new queue.
+As illustrated in Figure 18 during cycle ("B" or "I"), and the next cycle ("C" or "J") data can continue to be read from the active (old) queue ( $Q_A$ or $Q_B$ respectively), provided both $\overline{REN}$ and $\overline{OE}$ are LOW (active) simultaneously with changing queues.
+REOP for packet located in queue ( $Q_A$ ) must be read on or before a queue change request is made ("C" or "J").
+If $\overline{REN}$ is HIGH (inactive) for these two clock cycles, data will not be read from the previous queue ( $O_A$ ).
+In applications where the multi-queue flow-control device is connected to a shared bus, an output enable, $\overline{OE}$ control pin is also provided to allow High-Impedance selection of the data outputs (OE).
+With reference to Figure 18 when changing queues, a packet marker (OE) should not be read on cycle ("E" or "L").
+Reading a OE0 or OE1 should not occur during the cycles required for a queue change.
+It is also recommended that a queue change should not occur once the reading of the packet has commenced, The OE1 marker of the packet prior to a queue change should be read on or before the queue change.
+If the OE1 word is read before a queue change, OE1 marker of the packet prior to a queue change should be read on or before the queue change.
+If the OE2 word is read before a queue change is initiated, the filler word written into the current queue after the OE3 will fall through followed by and the first word from the new queue.